IntersectMBO/plutus/doc/reference/glossary.rst

       actually distributed to users and run by the PAB.

     currency
-      A class of token whose forging is controlled by a particular monetary policy script.
-On the Cardano ledger there is a special currency called Ada which can never be forged and which is controlled separately.
+      A class of token whose minting is controlled by a particular monetary policy script.
+On the Cardano ledger there is a special currency called Ada which can never be minted and which is controlled separately.

     datum